Difficult Bible Quiz about the Physical Bible

 This Bible math means that the son is two years older than his father.

-This situation presents a paradox and is clearly the result of a mistranslation or misunderstanding by the translators; however, no one has yet researched or corrected the translation.
+This situation presents a paradox and is clearly the result of a mistranslation or misunderstanding by the translators; however, no one has yet researched or corrected the translation in any modern Bible.

 2 Chronicles 21:20.